 \section{Related works}

-The theory of fair division has been introduced by \cite{steinhaus1948problem} who defined ``the Problem of Fair Division''.
-This seminal work has led to an extensive literature in economics (see \citep{young1995equity,moulin2004fair} or \citep{moulin2018fair} for complete surveys).
-Most of these works focus on settings with divisible resources and/or allow for monetary transfers between the agents.
-Fair division was introduced later in computer science and artificial intelligence, through the study of the cake cutting problem \citep{brams1996fair}: a divisible and heterogeneous resource is to be divided among a finite set of agents.
-A wide literature has been developed since then, enriching the economists' approach by mainly focusing on computational issues \citep{chevaleyre2006issues}.
-Another line of research has paid particular attention to settings involving indivisible resources.
-Recent surveys include \citet{nguyen2013survey}, \citet{bouveret2016fair} and \citet{lang2016fair}.

-In the present paper we focus on the model defined by \cite{shapley1974cores}, called \emph{house market} or \emph{assignment problem}, in which there are exactly as many indivisible resources as agents and no money. \cite{shapley1974cores} defined the \emph{top-trading cycle} (TTC) algorithm which has been extensively studied \citep{roth1982incentive} and shown to be the only mechanism enjoying Pareto-optimality, when preferences are strict \citep{ma1994strategy}. \cite{bade2019matching} explored another direction by restricting preferences to single-peaked domains.
+The problem of fair and efficient allocation of indivisible goods is well studied in economics, with original developments impulsed by the computer science perspective in recent years \citep{bouveret2016fair,Aziz20,Walsh20,thomson2016introduction,moulin2018fair}.
+In the present paper we focus on the model defined by \cite{shapley1974cores}, called \emph{housing market} or \emph{assignment problem}, in which each agent must receive exactly one indivisible resource. \cite{shapley1974cores} defined the \emph{Top-Trading Cycle} (TTC) algorithm which has been extensively studied \citep{roth1982incentive} and shown to be the only mechanism satisfying Pareto-optimality when preferences are strict \citep{ma1994strategy}. \cite{bade2019matching} explored another direction by restricting preferences to single-peaked domains.
 In this case she presents the \emph{Crawler} that satisfies the same properties as TTC.
 This work has been further explored by \citet{liu2018large}.